DavidRandallPeters/3DModeling/3D_002_Substance.md

 <br>

-- In the bottom-left of the screen, locate and select **Smart Materials** - these are materials with added parameters for more control
+- In the **SHELF**, bottom-left of the screen, locate and select **Smart Materials** - these are materials with added parameters for more control

 - Browse the bin (once it loads) and choose a suitable paint *smart material* - I'm going with **Steel Painted Scraped Green**